tsfpga/tsfpga/doc/sphinx/simulation.rst

 Vivado simulation libraries
 ---------------------------

-Compiled Vivado simulation libraries (unisim, xpm, etc.) are often need in the simulation project.
+Compiled Vivado simulation libraries (unisim, xpm, etc.) are often needed in the simulation project.
 The :class:`.VivadoSimlib` class provides an easy interface for handling simlib.

 There are different implementations depending on the simulator currently in use.